giannilmbd/dynare/doc/manual/source/the-model-file.rst

 .. matcomm:: set_shock_stderr_value ('EXOGENOUS_NAME', MATLAB_EXPRESSION);

-   |br| Sets the standard deviation of an exgonous variable.
+   |br| Sets the standard deviation of an exogenous variable.
 This does
    essentially the same as setting the standard error via a ``shocks`` block, except that it accepts arbitrary MATLAB/Octave expressions, and that it works from MATLAB/Octave scripts.